Pentagon bracing for more attacks after troops killed at Kabul airport | Law-Order

 "We believe it is their desire to continue these attacks and we expect those attacks to continue - and we're doing everything we can to be prepared," McKenzie said.
 McKenzie added that future potential attacks could include rockets being fired at the airport or car bombs attempting to get in.
 McKenzie said he saw nothing that would convince him that Taliban forces had let the attack take place.

+The U.S. military said that in addition to the 13 killed, 18 were injured and in the process of being evacuated on C-17s with surgical units.
 U.S. officials said one bomb detonated near the airport's Abbey Gate and the other was close to the nearby Baron Hotel.
-RACE AGAINST TIME

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)